reprise-bliss/reprise/README.md

 Magnetron is a non-enterprise-ready Debian repository and package management tool - a simple to setup deamon-less software with an intuitive interface.

-Magnetron is mend to be run locally.
-All magnetron commands take place on the machine where it is installed.
-This way an unnecessary complicated server client model is avoided.
-No deamon is running and magnetron itself knows nothing about network communication.
+Magnetron is meant to be run locally, all magnetron commands run on the machine where it is installed.
+This way an unnecessarily complicated client- server model is avoided.
+No deamon is running and magnetron itself knows nothing about network communications.

 ## Feature overview

-With magnetron you can easily manage as much Debian repositories as you like.
+With magnetron you can easily manage as many Debian repositories as you like.
 All you need to do is to install magnetron itself and provide SSH access to the machine it runs on.
 For simplicity reasons the classical Debian stages like `stable`, `testing`, `unstable` etc. are left out.
 Instead it is recommended